 Our Research Interests

-Our oceans are contaminated by pollution stemming from our reliance on fossil fuels.
-This includes oil spills from crude oil and microplastics.
-These pollutants do not float and exist harmlessly; instead, they can interact with marine life and other pollutants, producing complex environmental impacts which we are only starting to comprehend.
+Our oceans are filled with pollution stemming from our reliance on fossil fuels.
+This includes crude oil from oil spills and seeps, as well as microplastics.
+These pollutants do not float harmlessly; instead, they can interact with marine life and other pollutants, producing complex environmental impacts which we are only starting to comprehend.

-We focus on investigating how bacteria residing on surfaces, especially at oil-water and plastic-water interfaces, contribute to the breakdown or transformation of pollutants.
+We focus on investigating how bacteria living on surfaces, especially at oil-water and plastic-water interfaces, contribute to the breakdown or transformation of pollutants.
 We aim to answer questions like:

 How do bacteria interact with oil and plastic on a microscopic scale?